BUY TWO OR MORE GUIDES - UP TO 20% OFF

 1. Geysers.
 Geysers are like hot springs, but they have a constriction in the plumbing underneath.
 This causes the hot water to build pressure and eventually blow.

 2. Hot springs.
 These are just hot pools of water.
-Similar to geysers, but no constriction, so the water is free to gradually rise and fall.
+Similar to geysers, but with no constriction, the water is free to gradually rise and fall.

 3. Mud pots.
 These are boiling pots of mud, caused by the acid melting the surrounding dirt and material.